Table of Contents

 1. Always stay hydrated

-In the beginning of your detox, it is common to feel extremely anxious and/or depressed, fatigued, have a loss of appetite, and suffer from nausea or vomiting.
+In the beginning of your alcohol detox, it is common to feel extremely depressed and anxious, fatigued, have a loss of appetite, and suffer from nausea or vomiting.
 In extreme cases, rapid alcohol detox can cause hallucinations and deadly strokes.
 Staying hydrated with water and sports drinks with electrolytes will go far to combat these symptoms.

 2. Stay away from heavy meals during the first few days